anaelChardan/AkeneoTools/pim-installer/README.md

 This has been tested on MacOS Sierra only

+## Performance needed, you should use [docker-sync](https://github.com/EugenMayer/docker-sync) or [docker-NFS](https://github.com/IFSight/d4m-nfs) at least

+For docker-sync, you can use this [branch](https://github.com/anaelChardan/AkeneoTools/tree/akeneo-tools-docker-sync)

 ## Bonus

 It also setup XDebug to work with Docker Native for Mac and PHPStorm